wallarm/product-documentation/docs/2.18/about-wallarm-waf/protecting-against-attacks.md

 # Detecting attacks

+The Wallarm API Security platform continuously analyzes application traffic and mitigates malicious requests in real-time.
+From this article, you will learn resource types Wallarm protects from attacks, methods of detecting attacks in traffic and how you can track and manage detected threats.

 ## What is attack and what are attack components?

 <a name="attack"></a>**Attack** is a single hit or multiple hits grouped by the following characteristics: